Cyber Attacks & Recovery

 In June of 2018, Cyanweb Solution’s shared hosting server #5 (SV5) was taken offline in a criminal Cyber Attack.
 The attack itself was well planned, with the aim of not only destroying all data on that system and but also all of it’s backup drives.

-Cyanweb Solutions have generally been a highly reliable and quality hosting service provider for over 16 years – having started up it’s first hosting servers way back in 2002 – though all it took was 1 criminal cyber attack over 20 minutes to almost completely destroy 24 years of hard work.
+Cyanweb Solutions have generally been a highly reliable and quality hosting service provider for over 16 years – having started up it’s first hosting servers way back in 2002 – though all it took was 1 criminal cyber attack + opportunistic media journalists to almost destroy my company.

 Many of our customers know me [Jonathan Huckabee], have worked with me, or have received support from me personally over the past 24 years.
-As Cyanweb has grown in client base, most times the phone is quiet and things cruise along as normal – though that all changed and I went though one of the darkest times in my career as a Digital Service Provider.
+While Cyanweb has grown in client base over 24 years, most times the phone is quiet and things cruise along as normal – though that all changed one evening in June 2018, and I went though one of the darkest times in my life and my career as a Digital Service Provider.

 In this review of the events, the aftermath and the recovery process we will detail: